DesperC/Awesome-Splatoon3-Hacking/README.md

 To import it back to splatoon 3, refer to the second part of the tutorial above

-# How to use mods
+# How to use/install mods
 Before you create your first mod, you need to learn how to actually install them.
 Open the root of your SD card (for emulators go to the root of your virtual sd card)

 ![image](https://github.com/DesperC/Awesome-Splatoon3-Hacking/assets/121410727/4b9f7abb-1085-4121-bbbb-ade78938816b)